FTC-ORBIT/preparation-14029/README.md

  * Added support for REV Spark Mini motor controller as part of the configuration menu for a servo/PWM port on the REV Expansion Hub.
  * Provide examples for playing audio files in an Op Mode.
  * Block Development Tool Changes
-     - Includes a fix for a problem with the currentRobotVelocity blocks that were reported in the FTC Technology forum (Blocks Programming subforum).
+     - Includes a fix for a problem with the Velocity blocks that were reported in the FTC Technology forum (Blocks Programming subforum).
      - Change the "Save completed successfully." message to a white color so it will contrast with a green background.
      - Fixed the "Download image" feature so it will work if there are text blocks in the op mode.
  * Introduce support for Google's TensorFlow Lite technology for object detetion for 2018-2019 game.